Acer Davidii Options Explained

 Acer Davidii Snakebark Maple Tree AKA Pere Davids Maple,

 One of the best Snakebark Maple trees because of the outstanding bark characteristics.
 Initially appearing red then matures to green with green cracks or fissures.

-Large leaves (around 18 x 9cm) which may be suitable for plays about Adam and Eve although we suggest you schedule for late Summer to get the largest leaves and prevent any blushes.
-A mid green colour that turns to bright yellow, orange and pink in the Autumn.
+Large leaves (around 18 x 9cm) may be suitable for plays about Adam and Eve although we suggest you schedule for late Summer to get the largest leaves and prevent any blushes.
+A mid-green colour that turns to bright yellow, orange and pink in the Autumn.

 The small yellow Spring flowers have been described as delicate by those in the know and these turn into winged fruits which will support wildlife.